DenalidTX/JMixite/README.md

 - Hexagon is now a shape, nothing more.
 The functions beyond geometry now reside in GridCell.
 - GridCell (unlike the old Hexagon) is persistent and specific to a grid, rather than transient during some calculations.
 - This library does not provide a SatelliteData base class; it now considers the GridCell content to be fully implementation-specific.
+- There is no separate storage class.
+My use cases don't require the small performance gains that custom storage provides, so the added complexity is not worthwhile for me.